van001/lesscode/readme.md

 # Approach
 I will try to solve [common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise) using FP and see if it's possible to stick to the [design principles outlined below](https://github.com/van001/lesscode/blob/master/readme.md#Design).
 I will use javscript for the initial implementation but the goal is to come up with a functional construct that is language independent and can be implemented in any language that supports functional programming.

+I will also solve real-world programming problems like making Http calls, Fetching data from database etc and that is when I will introduce parallel composition techniques.

 I will not impelement any number or mathemetical functions but reuse it form the stardard libraries provided by the language itself.

 # Design